mongodb-developer/mongodb-java-spring-boot-csfle/README.md

 docker exec mongo mongosh --quiet --eval "rs.initiate();"
 ```

-Update the file [mongodb.properties](src%2Fmain%2Fresources%2Fmongodb.properties) with your MongoDB URI.

 > Note: When you are using MongoDB Client-Side Field Level Encryption, you have the opportunity to store the data and
 > the keys in two separate clusters in order to manage the keys independently of the data.
 You can choose to do so to
 > have a different backup retention policy for your two clusters (interesting for GDPR Article 17 "Right to erasure"